 - 24% that feel somewhat unconfident

-Workplace diversity efforts
+Workplace diversity efforts (45 statistics)

 Workplace diversity efforts skyrocketed between 2019 and 2020 but have since either slowed or stalled in the US.
 These statistics demonstrate that while employers and employees have good intentions, more needs to be done to fund, implement, and track diversity and inclusion.